 What is a Home Equity Line of Credit (HELOC)?

-A HELOC is a line of credit on a home and much different from a refinance.
+A HELOC is much different from a refinance, because you may not have to pay off your current loan.
+If you have a $100,000 loan on your house, but your home is worth $200,000 you may be able to get an $80,000 line of credit and keep the $100,000 loan in place.
 When you take out a line of credit you do not have to use the money right away or ever.
 You can use as much of the money as you want and pay it back when you like.
-You can then borrow the money again after you pay back the line.
+You can borrow the money again after you pay back the line.
+A refinance is a mortgage where once you pay off the loan or pay extra money into it, you cannot borrow it again.

 How have I used a cash out refinance on my rental properties?